daisy/pipeline/modules/scripts/epub3-to-epub3/index.md

 # EPUB 3 Enhancer

-Transforms an EPUB 3 publication into an EPUB 3 publication with a braille rendition.
+Transforms an EPUB 3 publication into an EPUB 3 publication with audio and/or a braille rendition.

 ## Synopsis